robocorp/action-trigger-process/README.md

 # GitHub Action to trigger a Robocorp Cloud process

-This GitHub Actions triggers a Robocorp Cloud process and optionally awaits it's execution.
+This GitHub Actions triggers a Robocorp Cloud process run and optionally awaits it's execution.

 ## Usage

 ### Example Workflow file

-An example workflow to authenticate with GitHub Platform:
+An example workflow to trigger and await a Robocorp Cloud process run:

 ```yaml
 jobs: